A determination of the cosmic microwave background temperature using Galactic molecules: Analysis

 \subsubsection{HD\,62542}

-The CN absorber towards HD\,62542 consists of a single, strong component, where we detect lines from the $R(0)$, $R(1)$, $R(2)$, $P(1)$, and $P(2)$ levels.
+The CN absorber towards HD\,62542 consists of a single, strong component, where we detect the $R(0)$, $R(1)$, $R(2)$, $P(1)$, and $P(2)$ transitions.
 These data and the best-fitting model ($\chi^{2}/{\rm dof}=1.205$) are shown in Figure~\ref{fig:hd62542}.
-The $R(0)$ column density is $\log_{10}[N(R(0))/{\rm cm}^{-2}]=13.467\pm0.018$ and the Doppler parameter is $b=0.6417\pm0.0083~{\rm km~s}^{-1}$.
+The $N(0)$ column density is $\log_{10}[N(0)/{\rm cm}^{-2}]=13.467\pm0.018$ and the Doppler parameter is $b=0.6417\pm0.0083~{\rm km~s}^{-1}$.
 Given the relatively large column density of this line, it is intrinsically saturated, and systematic uncertainties (particularly the uncertainty of the zero-level) dominate the total error budget (see Table~\ref{tab:fitting_results}).

 We also find that the column density ratio is highly sensitive to the choice of LSF.
-The \lsfg\ analysis results in a column density ratio $R(1)/R(0)=0.400\pm0.016$, while the \lsfv\ analysis yields $R(1)/R(0)=0.7069\pm0.0075$ (i.e. elevated by $\sim75$ percent).
+The \lsfg\ analysis results in a column density ratio $\ronezero=0.400\pm0.016$, while the \lsfv\ analysis yields $\ronezero=0.7069\pm0.0075$ (i.e. elevated by $\sim75$ percent).
 Clearly, the LSF plays a significant role in the determination of the column density ratios of these strong, saturated lines.
 In this case, the FWHM of the two LSF values differ by just $\sim0.17~{\rm km~s}^{-1}$.

 We also check if the results are consistent when we analyse each ESPRESSO spectrum separately.
 For this example, we find that one spectrum provides a good agreement with the joint fit ($0.401 \pm 0.019$) while the other spectrum exhibits a $1.7\sigma$ difference ($0.340 \pm 0.031$).
 This difference is perhaps not unexpected, because spectrum 2 suffers from a warm pixel near the core of the line profile that we have masked during the fitting procedure (see Figure~\ref{fig:hd62542}).
-As a result, spectrum 2 prefers a slightly higher $R(0)$ column density, corresponding to a lower $R(1)/R(0)$ ratio.
+As a result, spectrum 2 prefers a slightly higher $N(0)$ column density, corresponding to a lower $\ronezero$ ratio.